Freedom Convoy: Participants and response

-Groups
+Organizers

+Some of the key individual organizers for the convoy included, James Bauder, Romana Didulo, Patrick "Pat" King, Tamara Lich, Jason LaFace, Benjamin Dichter, and Dave Steenburg.
 In the lead-up to the planned arrival in Ottawa, it was reported on January 25 that far-right and white supremacist groups were hoping for violence on Parliament Hill akin to the 2021 United States Capitol attack.
 This has caused organizer Tamara Lich to address convoy members and denounce political violence, saying that protesters should "hold a peaceful protest" instead.
 Organizers and leaders of the convoy condemned extremist groups, and asked that participants report lawbreakers to the police.
 They also stated that any extremists found would be "removed" from the convoy.
 Despite this, some protesters were photographed with Confederate flags and other flags with Nazi symbols at the rally.
 The Globe and Mail noted that "signs comparing vaccine mandates to the persecution of Jewish people by the Nazis remained" until the clearance.
 On January 28, Prime Minister Justin Trudeau expressed concern that a small group of protesters were going to be posing a threat during the weekend.

-One of the lead organizers of the convoy, James Bauder, has previously stated support for QAnon, endorsed conspiracy theories about the COVID-19 pandemic and the 2020 US presidential election, and called for the arrest of Prime Minister Justin Trudeau for alleged treason.
-On February 3, 2022, Romana Didulo arrived in Ottawa with supporters.
-Didulo, a conspiracy theorist linked to QAnon who calls herself the "Queen of Canada", had called in November 2021 on her 73,000 Telegram followers to shoot healthcare workers administering COVID-19 vaccines.
-An episode of The Faulkner Focus, hosted by Harris Faulkner, was criticized by The Daily Beast in February 2022 for trying to normalize the protests and anti-vaccine sentiment.
-The episode said that the protesters were not a fringe minority, but represented the mainstream of society and had international support.
-The montage of protesters she showed prominently displayed imagery relating to QAnon.